In this post, we will see:

 - Run Command Box

 - Command Prompt

 - Task Manager (click File > Run new task to use the command)

-Open Start menu.
+Open the Start menu.
 Type task scheduler.
 Hit the Task Scheduler app from the search results.

 Go to C > Windows > System32 folder.
-Double-click “taskschd” file.
+Double-click the “taskschd” file.

-Launch Control Panel.
-In the search box at the top, type task and hit “Enter” key.
+Launch the Control Panel.
+In the search box at the top, type task.
 Click on the “Schedule tasks” link from the search results.

 Create Task Scheduler Shortcut

-Here, we will see the steps to create a Task Scheduler shortcut in the Windows 10 desktop.
+Here you will see the steps to create a Task Scheduler shortcut on your Windows 10 desktop.
 But remember that the steps are the same for creating a shortcut on File Explorer.